Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DISCOVERY-API.md

 ### OAuth

-The OAuth URL must be the token URL used by clients for authentication.
-The URL is not required to be on the same base address, i.e. it could be hosted on another server.
+The OAuth URL _must_ be provided; it is the URL used by clients for token authentication.
+The URL is not required to be on the same base address, i.e. it could be hosted on another server or by a third party.

 ### DataManagementApi

-This URL represents the base path for constructing the full [Uniform Resource Locators](./UNIFORM-RESOURCE-LOCATORS.md) (URL) to a given resource.
+This _required_ URL represents the base path for constructing the full [Uniform Resource Locators](./UNIFORM-RESOURCE-LOCATORS.md) (URL) to a given resource.
 To this base path, a client appends the data model namespace.
 For example, the `/ed-fi/students` resource can be reached at the URL formed by combining the `dataManagementApi` URL with the resource information.
 From the example above, this yields the URL `https://api.ed-fi.org/v7.1/api/data/v3/ed-fi/students`.
-While the Ed-Fi ODS/API Platform uses "data/v3" in the URL, any implementation could use different path segments.
+While the Ed-Fi ODS/API Platform uses "data/v3" in the URL, other implementations can use different path segments.

 ## Application Settings

-The draft 2.0 specifications will introduce a section for listing application settings that could be useful for client application self-discovery.
+The Discovery API 2.0 specifications will introduce a section for listing application settings that could be useful for client application self-discovery.
 These may include standard settings such as: